-The oldest yew tree in the UK, is thought around 2000–3000 years old and is found in churchyard in Perthshire.
+The oldest yew tree in the UK is thought around 2000–3000 years old and is found in a churchyard in Perthshire.
 Yew trees in England are often found in churchyards, popping up in approximately 500 around the country.
 It is thought yew trees could purify victims of the plague if placed on their graves.

 The Elder tree is a truly magical plant.
 All parts of the tree can be used for good, like food and medicine.